Level/levelup/README.md

 Additionally, you can supply an options object as the first parameter to `createReadStream()` with the following options:

-* `'start'`: the key you wish to start the read at.
-By default it will start at the beginning of the store.
-Note that the *start* doesn't have to be an actual key that exists, LevelDB will simply find the *next* key, greater than the key you provide.

-* `'end'`: the key you wish to end the read on.
-By default it will continue until the end of the store.
-Again, the *end* doesn't have to be an actual key as an (inclusive) `<=`-type operation is performed to detect the end.
-You can also use the `destroy()` method instead of supplying an `'end'` parameter to achieve the same effect.
+* `'gt', 'gte'` (greater than (or equal)) if either of these options are provided, the stream output will only include keys that are greater than (or equal) to this option. (can be either a string or a buffer, or a value supported by the current encoding) If not provided the output will include from the lowest key in the database.
+See also (`'lt', 'lte'`, and `'range'`). keys are compared by comparing the bytes in their binary encoded value.

+* `'lt', 'lte'` (less than (or equal)) if either of these options are provided, the stream output will only include keys that are less than (or equal) to this option.
+If not provided the output will go to the highest key in the database.

+* `'start', 'end'` legacy ranges - instead use `'gte', 'lte'`

-* `'reverse'` *(boolean, default: `false`)*: a boolean, set to true if you want the stream to go in reverse order.
+* `'reverse'` *(boolean, default: `false`)*: a boolean, set true and the stream output will be reversed.
 Beware that due to the way LevelDB works, a reverse seek will be slower than a forward seek.

 * `'keys'` *(boolean, default: `true`)*: whether the `'data'` event should contain keys.
 If set to `true` and `'values'` set to `false` then `'data'` events will simply be keys, rather than objects with a `'key'` property.
 Used internally by the `createKeyStream()` method.